Food Culture Project Results Are In!

 What Comes Next

-Going forward, Learning Life’s Citizen Diplomacy Initiative is scaling up as an online community on Facebook.
-Starting in August, we will be inviting families in El Salvador, Argentina, Senegal, France, Australia and the USA to join our Facebook group to learn, connect and share with families in these Spanish, French and English-speaking countries.
+Going forward, Learning Life’s Family Diplomacy Initiative is scaling up as an online community on Facebook.
+Starting this fall, we will be inviting families in El Salvador, Argentina, Senegal, France, Australia and the USA to join our Facebook group to learn, connect and share with families in these Spanish, French and English-speaking countries.
 We chose these countries given their geographic dispersion in the world, and that they speak French, Spanish or English, which are the languages we at Learning Life most commonly use.

 Learning Life will soon be posting weekly dispatches to the group that contain engaging stories, photos and videos intended to stimulate interest in and knowledge of the world as well as tolerance for cultural differences.
 Further, starting later this year, we aim to periodically invite families in the Facebook group to share written answers and photos in answer to questions we pose to spur sharing and learning among families in these six countries.
 This next exciting phase in the development of Learning Life’s flagship program, FDI, will thus engage many hundreds if not thousands of families worldwide in our developing family diplomacy.
 If you and your family are not currently part of our Facebook group, we invite you to join here.